snowplow/snowplowanalytics.com/_posts/2018-10-30-snowplow-bigquery-loader-0.1.0-released/index.md

 <h2 id="gcp">1.
 Google Cloud Platform support</h2>

-One year ago we published [our "Porting Snowplow to Google Cloud Platform" RFC][rfc], which laid the ground for native support of Google Cloud Platform in Snowplow core components: collector, enrich job, storage loader and data lake.
+One year ago we published [our "Porting Snowplow to Google Cloud Platform" RFC][rfc], which laid the ground for native support of Google Cloud Platform across the Snowplow core components: collector, enrichment, warehouse loading and event archival.

-Since then we were researching Google Cloud Platorm and working on implementing these components.
+Since that announcement, we have been busy exploring the Google Cloud Platorm and working on prototype components.
-[R101 Neapolis][r101-initial-support] introduced [Google PubSub][google-pubsub] support to our Stream Collector.
+[R101 Neapolis][r101-initial-support] introduced [Google Cloud PubSub][google-pubsub] support to our Stream Collector and added provisional Cloud PubSub support to Stream Enrich (our existing real-time enrichment process for Kinesis).

 [R110 Valle dei Templi][r110-beam-enrich] added new Beam Enrich component that reads raw events from PubSub subscription and performs standard enrichment process using [Google Cloud Dataflow][dataflow], a service for distributed data processing.
 At last, our recent release of [SQL Runner][sql-runner] makes it possible to run your data modeling playbooks against BigQuery.